The quantum tropical vertex: Integrality results and conjectures

-\textbf{Remarks:} \begin{itemize} \item In the limit $q^{\frac{1}{2}} \rightarrow 1$, and if $Q_\fm$ is complete bipartite, then Proposition \ref{prop_dt} reduces to the Gromov-Witten/Kronecker correspondence of \cite{MR2662867}, \cite{MR3004575}, \cite{MR3033514}. \item Proposition \ref{prop_dt} can be seen as a concrete example of equality between open BPS invariants and DT invariants of quivers.
+Theorem \ref{thm_dt} can be viewed as a concrete example of equality between open BPS invariants and DT invariants of quivers.
 The expectation for this kind of relation goes back at least to \cite{cecotti2009bps}, as reviewed in Section \ref{section_cecotti_vafa}.
-Related recent stories include \cite{kucharski2017bps}, \cite{kucharski2017knots}, where some knot invariants, which via some string theoretic duality should be examples of open BPS invariants, are identified with some quiver DT invariants, and \cite{zaslow2018wavefunctions}, where a precise correspondence between open BPS invariants of some class of Lagrangian submanifolds in $\C^3$ and some DT invariants of quivers is conjectured. \item Proposition \ref{prop_dt} gives a different proof of Theorem \ref{thm_integ} when $Q_\fm$ is acyclic.
+Related recent stories include \cite{kucharski2017bps}, \cite{kucharski2017knots}, where some knot invariants, which via some string theoretic duality should be examples of open BPS invariants, are identified with some quiver DT invariants, and \cite{zaslow2018wavefunctions}, where a precise correspondence between open BPS invariants of a certain class of Lagrangian submanifolds in $\C^3$ and some DT invariants of quivers is conjectured.

+Theorem \ref{thm_dt} gives a different proof of Theorem \ref{thm_integ} when $Q_\fm$ is acyclic.
 When $Q_\fm$ is not acyclic, it is unclear a priori how to relate the log BPS invariants $\Omega_p^{Y_\fm}(q^{\frac{1}{2}})$ to some DT quiver theory.
 In the physics language, one should remove the contributions of non-trivial single-centered (pure Higgs) indices (see \cite{MR3080495} and follow-ups).
 It is still an open question to define mathematically the corresponding operation in DT quiver theory.
-The fact that the integrality given by Theorem \ref{thm_integ} holds even if $Q_\fm$ is not acyclic is probably an additional evidence that it should be possible. \item When $Q_\fm$ is acyclic, Proposition \ref{prop_dt} gives a positivity result for the log BPS invariants $\Omega_p^{Y_\fm} (q^{\frac{1}{2}})$.
-It is unclear how to prove a similar positivity result if $Q_\fm$ is not acyclic. \end{itemize}
+The fact that the integrality given by Theorem \ref{thm_integ} holds even if $Q_\fm$ is not acyclic is probably additional evidence that it should be possible.

+When $Q_\fm$ is acyclic, Theorem \ref{thm_dt} gives a positivity result for the log BPS invariants $\Omega_p^{Y_\fm} (q^{\frac{1}{2}})$.
+It is unclear how to prove a similar positivity result if $Q_\fm$ is not acyclic.